 The Republic of Seychelles

 Seychelles is located in the Indian Ocean about 1,600 kilometers (1,000 miles) east of Kenya.
 The nation is an archipelago of 115 tropical islands.
-With a land area of approximately 455 square kilometers and a population numbering approximately 82,000, Seychelles is one of the smallest nations worldwide.
+With a land area of approximately 455 square kilometers and a population approaching 90,000, Seychelles is one of the world’s smallest nations, but boasts a stable government and a per capita GDP of US $11,200, one of the highest in the region and all of Africa.